pkhlebko/sketchup-reports-parser/README.md

-# SketchupReportsParser
+# Sketchup Reports Parser

-Extends Sketchup export csv file with fields from object defenition.
+[Sketchup Reports Parser](https://pkhlebko.github.io/sketchup-reports-parser/) Extends Sketchup export csv file with fields from object defenition.

 ## How to use